stellafychang/Web-Design-Challenge/README.md

 ## Web-Design-Challenge
-### Latitude - Latitude Analysis Dashboard with Attitude
+### Latitude - Latitude Analysis Dashboard
-For this project, a visualization dashboard website using visualizations which was created in the [weather project](https://github.com/changrita1114/python-api-challenge).
+For this project, a visualization dashboard website using visualizations was created in the [weather project](https://github.com/changrita1114/python-api-challenge).
 Specifically, the weather data was plotted.
-In building this dashboard,the individual pages for each plot were created and a means by which users can navigate between them.
+In building this dashboard,the individual pages for each plot and a means by which users can navigate between them were created.
 These pages contain the visualizations and their corresponding explanations.
 There is a landing page as well, a page where users can see a comparison of all of the plots, and another page where users can view the data used to build them.
 #### Website Design
 The website consists of 8 pages total, including:
 * A "Landing" page containing:

     * An explanation of the project.
-    * Links to each visualizations page.
+    * Links to each visualization page.
 There is a sidebar containing preview images of each plot, and clicking an image will take the user to that visualization.

 * Four "Visualization" pages, each with: